sysfce2/godot-docs/classes/class_tilemap.rst

 - |void| **set_rendering_quadrant_size**\ (\ value\: :ref:`int<class_int>`\ )
 - :ref:`int<class_int>` **get_rendering_quadrant_size**\ (\ )

 The TileMap's quadrant size.
 A quadrant is a group of tiles to be drawn together on a single canvas item, for optimization purposes. :ref:`rendering_quadrant_size<class_TileMap_property_rendering_quadrant_size>` defines the length of a square's side, in the map's coordinate system, that forms the quadrant.
-Thus, the default quandrant size groups together ``16 * 16 = 256`` tiles.
+Thus, the default quadrant size groups together ``16 * 16 = 256`` tiles.

-The quadrant size does not apply on Y-sorted layers, as tiles are be grouped by Y position instead in that case.
+The quadrant size does not apply on Y-sorted layers, as tiles are grouped by Y position instead in that case.

 \ **Note:** As quadrants are created according to the map's coordinate system, the quadrant's "square shape" might not look like square in the TileMap's local coordinate system.